Thursday, February 12, 2015

 during the Gründerzeit seen from the site of the new university library.

-To the right is the building of the old library and a female student.
+To the right is the old library building and a female student.

-Until last year a four-lane street running in the front divided Freiburg's city.
+Until last year, a four-lane street running along the front divided Freiburg.

 Since traffic was banned on August 27, 2012, the old campus of 1900 will become